 If you deliver greatness, people will talk.
 They’ll talk to their friends, they’ll talk to their family, they’ll talk on Facebook and Twitter.
 They’ll talk to people who may not even be looking for you, but suddenly are curious about what you offer.
 Work hard to deliver a fabulous product or service, every single time, so people have a reason to talk.

-Sometimes it can be hard to deliver like a rock star.
-There’s a multitude of overwhelming factors – internal resistance, lack of sleep, time restraints, etc. That’s where your support system comes in.
+It’s true that sometimes it can be hard to deliver like a rock star.
+There’s a multitude of factors working against you — internal resistance, lack of sleep, time restraints, etc. That’s where your support system comes in.
 If you have a solid support system then you, your business, and your clients will benefit.
 Good structures can include a business coach, an accountability group, a business partner, or a mastermind business group.

 What can you do to get support in taking care of yourself so you can deliver a great product or service?

-Connectors are people who have a large network and love to share resources whenever the opportunity arises – “Oh, your bike needs fixing?
-Biketopia, on Alcatraz, is super handy”.
-If you connect with these people, stay connected, and watch the magic happen.
+Connectors are people who have a large network and love to share resources whenever the opportunity arises: “Oh, your bike needs fixing?
+Biketopia on Alcatraz Avenue is super handy.”
+Connect with these people, stay connected, and watch the magic happen.
 If they like you and know you’re seeking new clients, they’re more likely to throw business your way.

 Advocates are people who LOVE your product or service.
 They’ve personally benefited from your work and want to tell the whole world about you.
 Treat your advocates like gold.
 They are, after all, tooting your horn for free.
 So send a bottle of champagne on their birthday and a thank you card for each referral they give you.